fabio-C/fe-assessment-weather-app/README.md

-# C&A Frontend Engineer Assessment by Fabio Carbone
+# Frontend Engineer Assessment by Fabio Carbone

 Mady with React, Typescript and Vite